 The Community Adult Literacy Program (CALP)

-- Increase the level of literacy and numeracy proficiencies among adults - 19 years and older - in order to meet the increasing demands of our labour market.
+- Increase the level of literacy and numeracy proficiencies among adults - 19 years and older - in order to meet the increasing demands of the labour market;

-- Meet the varying needs of adult learners including Indigenous peoples, immigrants, and persons with disabilities.
+- Meet the varying needs of adult learners including Indigenous people, immigrants, and persons with disabilities; and

 - Increase literacy awareness among British Columbians.